Constructions of new matroids and designs over GF(q): -PMD's and Subspace Designs

 \subsection{Subspace Designs from $q$-PMD's}

 Let $M$ be a $q$-matroid induced by a $q$-Steiner system.
-We will now give a classification of its flats, independent subspaces and circuits and show that these yield new subspace designs by the idea given in \cite{Young} for the classical case.
+We will now give a classification of its flats, independent subspaces and circuits and show that these yield new subspace designs by the idea given in \cite{Young} for the classical case. {However, while the constructions are a direct generalisation to the $q$-analogue, the counting arguments for the parameters in these constructions are considerably more involved than in the classical case.}